Imaccer/embsys100/assignment1/1_EmbeddedDeviceExample.md

 ## __Reliability__
 Once it is launched, there is no option to physically interact with the system to address potential problems.
 If there is a malfunction, the system must be able to recover on its own or through remote intervention from the ground.

 In addition to the isolated operation of the satellite, the satellite must also operate in high radiation conditions which are challenging to operate electronics in.
 For space applications, radiation can damage electronics in two ways.
 Total ionizing dose (TID) is the amount of cumulative radiation received.
-Single event effects are the disturbances created by single particles hitting the electronics.
 Total dose can affect transistor performance.
 Single event upsets (SEUs) can affect the logic state of memory.
 An SEU is a change of state caused by one single ionizing particle (ions, electrons, photons...) striking a sensitive node in a micro-electronic device (such as in a microprocessor, semiconductor memory, or power transistors).
 The free charge created by ionization in (or close to) an important node of a logic element (e.g. a memory bit) can cause a state change.
 The error in device output or operation caused as a result of the strike is called an SEU or a "soft error".

-If the processor jumps to an erroneous memory location through a SEU or a software exception, the watchdog timer resets the processor to restore operations.
+Radiation damage can be mitigated by radiation hardening electronic components, however, there is significant cost involved in this.

 ## __Memory Issues__